 Natural Resource properties are valued by the Market and Income approaches to appraisal.
 Non-producing land is appraised using the Market approach using sales of similar properties.
 Producing natural resource properties are valued via the Income approach on the basis of their annual production, minus allowable expenses.
 Producing precious metal (gold & silver) properties are valued at 25% of their gross income, or 100% of their net income, whichever amount is greater.

 Regardless of your property type, the total actual value is multiplied times the appropriate rate of assessment to determine your assessed or taxable value.
-For 2015 the Residential assessment rate will remain 7.96%.
+The Residential assessment rate currently adopted is set at 7.2%.
 All other properties are generally assessed at 29% of their total actual value.
 Why do we use two different rates?

 Amendment #1, passed by Colorado voters in 1982 contained a provision named the Gallagher amendment.
 It requires residential properties, based upon the aggregate value of taxable properties statewide, to pay no more than 45% of the total property tax burden.
 Non-residential properties will pay the other 55%.
 To maintain this awkward balance, the residential rate was designed to "float" up or down, to comply with this rule.
 Amendment #1, passed by the voters in 1992, in one of many provisions, does not allow the rate to increase--only decrease.